 We all have blue eyes.
 In the case of brown eyes, however, a thin layer of brown pigment covers the front surface of the iris (the colored part of the eye).
 The Strōma laser disrupts this layer of pigment, causing the body to initiate a natural and gradual tissue-removal process.
 Once the tissue is removed, the patient’s natural blue eye is revealed.

-We do not believe that the pigment cells will regenerate after treatment, and thus far, nothing in our studies has suggested otherwise.
+We do not believe that the pigment cells will regenerate after treatment, and thus far, nothing in our pre-clinical or clinical studies has suggested otherwise.

 For the first week or so following the procedure, the irises will get darker.
 Thereafter, they will grow progressively lighter, revealing the underlying natural blue color.
 The full color-change process should take two to four weeks following the procedure.

 The natural underlying color of an iris is generally blue.
-In some cases, however, the blue is more gray, and in others, the blue is more violet.
+In some cases, however, the blue hue is grayer, and in others, the blue hue is more violet.
 The specific hue of a person’s blue iris depends upon the structure of that particular iris and is unaffected by the Strōma procedure.
-In order to assist the patient in deciding whether to have the procedure, Strōma Medical has designed a procedure to predict the specific underlying hue of the patient’s blue iris prior to treatment and generate an image of the patient with irises of the predicted hue.
+In order to assist the patient in deciding whether to have the procedure, a procedure to predict the specific underlying hue of the patient’s blue iris prior to treatment and generate an image of the patient with irises of the predicted hue has been designed by Strōma Medical.

 9. Will any brown pigment remain in the eye after treatment?

-10. Can you treat just one eye or just a portion or an eye?
+10. Can you treat just one eye or just a portion of an eye?

 11. Does the Strōma procedure work on all nationalities and ethnicities?